Cohomology of the moduli of Higgs bundles via positive characteristic: Proof of Theorem

 For our purpose, we calculate each map with respect to the tautological classes.

-\begin{rmk} We note that by \cite[Lemma 3.1 and the proof of Corollary 3.2]{Heinloth}, the fact that the rank and the degree are coprime ensures that all the Dolbeault, de Rham, and Hodge moduli spaces above carry a \emph{universal family}.
-In particular, we may define the tautologial classes $c(\gamma,k)$ for each cohomology in the chain above via a universal family. \end{rmk}
+\begin{rmk} We note that by \cite[Lemma 3.1 and the proof of Corollary 3.2]{Heinloth}, the fact that the rank and the degree are coprime ensures that each of the Dolbeault, de Rham, and Hodge moduli spaces above carries a \emph{universal family}.
+In particular, we may define the tautologial classes $c(\gamma,k)$ for each cohomology in the chain above via a universal family, compatibly with restriction maps. \end{rmk}